 Okay, here’s the really bad news.
 Are you ready?
 Exercise is absolutely necessary if you want to lose weight.
 OUCH!
 Sure, there are some of you out there who wake up every single morning bright eyed and bushy tailed – and ready to push your body to its physical peak.
 If only everyone could be that enthusiastic.
 Unfortunately, it’s more probable that you dread exercise, or at the very least, avoid it whenever possible.
 It doesn’t help that the more you weigh, the less you often feel like exerting yourself physically, so it’s a sort of downward spiral.
 It’s hard to convince a tired body that something as simple as walking around the block will make everything feel better.
 It is, however, absolutely true that exercise improves how we feel.

 When you factor in that being more physically active also helps to fight off a recurrence, it seems only logical that controlling chemo weight gain is of great importance.

 For women who find the struggle overwhelming, looking for a support group is a good idea.
 Talking with other women who have faced a similar situation is always of benefit, even if all it does it show you you’re not alone.
 It’s also important to keep things in perspective.
 While dealing with your treatment for breast cancer, your primary focus needs to be on regaining and maintaining your health.

 It’s normal to worry a bit about your weight if it’s fluctuating in the wrong direction, but giving this matter too much emphasis at a time when all of your energy needs to be concentrated on healing, just doesn’t make sense.
-Feel free to make like Scarlett O’Hara and tell the world “I can’t think about that right now.
+Feel free to channel Scarlett O’Hara and tell the world, “I can’t think about that right now.
 If I do, I’ll go crazy.
 I’ll think about that tomorrow.”